ro551116/hg/README.md

 ```
 cube size=2 location=0,0,0 color=1,0,0
 sphere radius=1 location=3,0,0 color=0,0,1
+append library=assets/truss.blend object=LightingRig location=5,0,0 color=1,1,1
 ```

-Running the above will produce a red cube at the origin and a blue sphere at (3,0,0).
+Running the above will produce a red cube at the origin, a blue sphere at (3,0,0), and append the object `LightingRig` from `assets/truss.blend` at (5,0,0).

 ### Diagram input